Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 “For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which shew the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another.”
 (Ro 2:14-15)

 When anyone sins, i.e. does something un-right-eous, there is a disruption in the “rightness” of that person’s relationship/connection to God and others, which spreads and contaminates every dimension, not just moral.
 Anyone who has experienced a relationship breakdown should be able to personalize this concept to their own life.
-There is much more than a cessation of relationship with the ex-spouse – there is loss of shared friends, loss of a home, loss of time with children during joint custody, loss of financial security, and it goes on and on.
+There is much more than a cessation of relationship with the ex-spouse – there is loss of time and experiences with children during joint custody, loss of financial security, loss of shared friends, loss of a home, and it goes on and on.
 Then there are the effects felt by the children, and family members, and friends, and school associates, and work colleagues, and…

 Unless counteracted, unchecked sin results in ever-spreading chaos and ultimate utter destruction.
 We’ve seen it in world wars and nuclear weapons.
 Pride, perhaps the greatest sin, is potentially capable of literally generating a black hole.